RobertaSilvaa/mips-vector-operations/README.md

 Each vector reserves 128 bytes, which is enough for 32 32-bit integers.

-## Important Corrections

-The original source printed the first result element repeatedly because the result pointer was never advanced inside the print loop.
-The corrected implementation advances the pointer by four bytes after each printed integer.

-The original source also accepted vector sizes outside the allocated range and could execute multiplication for unsupported operation values.
-The corrected version validates the operation and vector size before processing.

-## Arithmetic Behavior

-Addition uses `addu`, and multiplication stores the low 32 bits produced by `mult`/`mflo`.

-Therefore, results follow 32-bit two's-complement behavior if a mathematical result exceeds the signed 32-bit range.

 ## Running

 This repository does not include a MIPS simulator.